Log file placement

 Windows log file

-On Windows systems the logfile is located in the directory referenced from the %TMP% variable.
+On Windows systems the log file is located in the directory referenced from the %TMP% variable.
 The value of this variable can be achieved by running any of the following commands in a Windows command window.

 C:\> echo %TMP%